Research Summary

 Prior to this report being published in 2021 a number of key research reports have been published on the use of the DTS system while research was conducted over a 12-year period.

 SMALL, A., LEA, J., NIEMEYER, D., HUGHES, J., MCLEAN, D. & RALPH, J. 2019.
-Development of a microwave stunning system for cattle 2: Preliminary observations on behavioural responses and EEG.
+Development of a Electromagnetic stunning system for cattle 2: Preliminary observations on behavioural responses and EEG.
 Research in Veterinary Science, 122, 72-80.

 SMALL, A., MCLEAN, D., KEATES, H., OWEN, J. S. & RALPH, J. 2013a.
-Preliminary investigations into the use of microwave energy for reversible stunning of sheep.
+Preliminary investigations into the use of Electromagnetic energy for reversible stunning of sheep.
 Animal Welfare, 22, 291-296.

 SMALL, A., MCLEAN, D., NIEMEYER, D., LEA, J., HUGHES, J. & RALPH, J. 2015.
 Dielectric induction of temporary insensibility in cattle - animal trials.
 Sydney: Meat & Livestock Australia.